chrisquince/Ebame4/Profiling.md

 done
 ```

+With more time would probably apply the diamond --sensitive option or similar.

 Having mapped reads to the KEGG genes we can collate these into ortholog coverages:
 ```
 for file in KeggD/*.m8